bonjourmalware/partoche/README.md

 2) [OPTIONAL] Install virtual environment
    + `virtualenv ./venv --python=$(which python3)`
    + or `make venv`
-3) Install requirements
+3) Install Python requirements
    + `./venv/bin/pip install -r requirements.txt`
    + or `make reqs`
+   + Note that the Elasticsearch package version is fixed to 7.10.0 in the `requirements.txt` file.
+You need to install the right version if your instance uses another one.
+Use `./venv/bin/pip install elasticsearch==X.X.X` to install the right package, e.g. `./venv/bin/pip install elasticsearch==7.9.0` for Elasticsearch 7.9.0.
 4) Copy the default config file
    + `cp config/config.sample.yml config/config.yml`
+5) Install `asciiworld` (see the "Requirements" section)
+6) Pull the GeoIP dataset (see the "Requirements" section)
+7) (OPTIONAL) Pull and consolidate the reputation dataset using the `listbot` script (see the "Requirements" section)
-5) Run the program using the demo dataset
+8) Run the program using the demo dataset
    + `./venv/bin/python partoche.py --demo`
    + or `make demo`